 - Any TPES agency that is recruiting to fill their own agency position is considered a direct employer and will have the same access to recruitment services as any other direct hiring employer.

 - Any TPES that is the direct hiring party (temporary or staffing service) or contracted to work as or provide a service to the direct hiring party (outsourcing contractors or leasing agents) is eligible to use all Career Services recruitment services.

 - Before any TPES may advertise a position for one of their clients they must identify the employer client to Career Services.
-The name of the employer client must be listed in the job advertisement.
-The advertisement must also clearly indicate that the candidate will be working through a third party agency.
+The name of the employer client must be listed in the job posting.
+The posting must also clearly indicate that the candidate will be working through a third party agency.
 If the TPES does not release this information or is unwilling to make the employer client name pubic, the position will not be advertised.
 Under no circumstances will positions be advertised for which a direct employer has interviewed or plans to interview candidates through Career Services' On-Campus Interview Program or has already posted the position with Career Services.

 TPES must agree to the following before being allowed to use any recruitment service:

 - NO fees will be charged to the candidate(s) at any time throughout the employment process.

 - That they and the client organization they represent is an equal opportunity employer.